Do I Need to Season a Pre-Seasoned Skillet?

 Then dial up

-Increase the heat to 400, and when it hits temp, return the pan to the oven and leave it alone for an hour.
+Increase the oven temperature to 400, and when it hits temp, return the pan to the oven and leave it alone for an hour.
 To keep the heat constant, don’t open the oven at all.
 Leave it alone.
 Head outside and mow the lawn.
 Read a book.
 Let the oven do its thing.
 After an hour, turn off the heat and let the pan cure in the oven for another hour before opening the door.

 5.